matpandino/trashtalk-chat-app/README.md

 - **API Architecture**: The current API architecture is functional but could be further optimized.
 Refactoring it into a more modular structure, with better separation of concerns, would enhance maintainability and scalability.
 - **.env Support**: The project currently lacks full support for environment variables using a `.env` file.
 - **Storybook**: My intent was to add storybook + unit test when neeeded
-- **API tests**: Currently there is no testing at all on the api sidde.
+- **API tests**: Currently there is no testing at all on the api side.
 Adding test for the common use cases is important to catch possible bugs and enforce business rules

 These are areas that can be improved in the future.